 I retired from the Army in the Spring of 1999 and went to work with a friend from a previous assignment who had retired the year before.
-When he retired he had taken about six weeks off and started the AT.
-He (trail name Troll) hiked from Springer to just short of the Virginia State border during the Spring of 1998.
+When he retired he had taken about six weeks off and started hiking the AT.
+He (trail name Troll) made it from Springer Mountain to just short of the Virginia State border during the Spring of 1998.
 His plan was to complete the AT by section hiking and weekend trips.
 I went out with him and another of his friends for a three day weekend trip from US Rte 60 to the Tye River Gap (Rte 56) during the summer of 1999.
 I have always enjoyed camping and the outdoors but hadn’t done any serious backpacking since I was a Boy Scout.
 I got the bug!
 Unfortunately, between requirements of the job and both of us having medical problems (he has degenerative arthritis in his hip and I had a bout with cancer in my right thigh) we weren’t able to get back to the trail.

 Jack Tier (trail name Peter Pan) and I met through our wives back around the 1996 timeframe and our families rekindled their friendship after my retirement when we moved back to the Yorktown, VA area.
 We discussed hiking on a number of occasions while I was recovering from my cancer surgery during the Winter/Spring of 2000.
 Jack too had done a good deal of hiking growing up as well as some while raising his son.
 We finally planned a three day hike in Shenandoah National Park over several loop trails along the AT during the late Summer of 2001.